The Emperor Angelfish is native to reefs of the Indian and Pacific Oceans.

 Diet is variable but they particularly eat algae, sponges and tunicates.

-Juveniles (not shown) look very different with a dark blue background and white, circular and semi-circular lines.
+Juveniles (sub-adult above) look very different with a dark blue background and white, circular and semi-circular lines.

 Both juveniles and even adults have been known to work as cleaner fish to larger fish species.